Logo

 Suzanne Slaughter

-I live outside San Francisco with my husband and our son Hank.
+I live near San Francisco with my husband and our son Hank.
 After almost 5 years at Meta and 3 years at a VC-backed startup, Hank’s arrival put me right up against a problem I'd been curious about for years: why is it so hard to simultaneously mother and work in the US, and what can we do to fix it?

 While I was in the midst of that research, a friend referred me to a (off-market) part-time Head of Marketing role at a Seed-stage company.
 The women I was interviewing kept stopping me to ask: "Well how did you get that job?
 That's exactly what I want in this phase."
 That's when the bones of Groundwork started to take shape.